Fiono11/cli/README.md

 - Each participant has a share of the threshold secret key
 - A threshold t-of-n of shares are needed to sign with the threshold public key

-- Create a "recipients.json" file with the participants' public keys:
-[
-  "5CXkZyy4S5b3w16wvKA2hUwzp5q2y7UtRPkXnW97QGvDN8Jw",
-  "5Gma8SNsn6rkQf9reAWFQ9WKq8bwwHtSzwMYtLTdhYsGPKiy"
-]

-- Generate the message of round 1 of participant 1 to be sent to all participants

-- Create a "contributor_secret_key.json" file with: "0x473a77675b8e77d90c1b6dc2dbe6ac533b0853790ea8bcadf0ee8b5da4cfbbce"

-- cargo run generate-threshold-public-key-round1 --threshold 2 --files .

-- Generate the message of round 1 of participant 2 to be sent to all participants

-- Create a "contributor_secret_key.json" file with: "0xdb9ddbb3d6671c4de8248a4fba95f3d873dc21a0434b52951bb33730c1ac93d7"

-- cargo run generate-threshold-public-key-round1 --threshold 2 --files .

-- Aggregate the messages from all participants in "all_messages.json" file

-- Generate the secret signing share for each partipant 1 and the threshold public key

-cargo run generate-threshold-public-key-round2 --files .

-- Generate the secret signing nonces and the corresponding public signing commitments of each participant

-cargo run threshold-sign-round1 --files .

-- Start server

-- Fund the threshold account

-- Generate the public signing package for each participant

-cargo run threshold-sign-round2 --files .

-- Aggregate the public signing packages

-cargo run aggregate-threshold-extrinsic --files .

-- Submit the threshold extrinsic

-cargo run submit-threshold-extrinsic --files .

 Docker

 docker build -t olaf-cli .